 - 1. CLASS ORGANIZATIONS Each class elects a president, vice-president, secretary, treasurer, and student council representatives each spring.
 Three faculty sponsors will remain with the class for four years.
-Students, who wish to be a class officer should secure a petition packet from the student council sponsor and follow the directions contained in the packet.
+Students, who wish to be a class officer, should secure a petition packet from the student council sponsor and follow the directions contained in the packet.
 Students are required to obtain faculty and student signatures on their petitions. - 2.
 STUDENT COUNCIL Student Council consists of students who volunteer and complete the petition process.
 They organize Homecoming, provide suggestions for improving the school, and perform service projects for the school and community.
 Membership includes leadership training. - 3.
 NATIONAL HONOR SOCIETY (NHS) The purpose of the National Honor Society is to promote and recognize academic achievement.
-Applications are sent to all juniors and seniors who have achieved a 3.6 on a 4.0 scale.
+Applications are sent to all juniors and seniors who have met the requirements outlined by the WHS National Honor Society Constitution.
 A faculty council consisting of members from each academic area then screens applicants.
 Council members evaluate the applicants on leadership, service, and character. - 4.
-CLUBS AND ORGANIZATIONS Winchester High School has a number of clubs and organizations open to the participation and enjoyment of all students, including but not limited to, FFA, Marching Band, and Drama/Play productions. - 5.
+CLUBS AND ORGANIZATIONS Winchester High School has a number of clubs and organizations open to the participation and enjoyment of all students, including but not limited to, FFA, Spanish Club, Winchester Key Club, Bass Fishing, and Drama/Play productions. - 5.
 ATHLETICS Winchester High School is a member of the Western Illinois Valley Conference (WIVC) and the Illinois High School Association (IHSA).
 All academically eligible students are permitted to try out for any of the athletic teams. - 6.
 SCHOLASTIC BOWL Scholastic Bowl is an academic competition also sanctioned by the WIVC and the IHSA. - 7.
-DANCES Informal dances are held throughout the year.
+DANCES Annual dances are held throughout the year.
 Most dances end no later than 11:30 p.m.
 This gives parents an idea of the approximate time to pick up students or when to expect them home.
 Students should leave the building promptly at the conclusion of the dance.

-Formal dances include Homecoming and Junior-Senior Prom.
+Dances include Homecoming and Junior-Senior Prom.
 Guidelines for dances: